AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Private, concrete state
 ^^^^^^^^^^^^^^^^^^^^^^^

-In SPARK 2005 variables decared in the private part of a package are considered to be concrete own variables.
+In SPARK 2005 variables declared in the private part of a package are considered to be concrete own variables.
 In |SPARK| they are hidden state and must be constituents of a state abstraction.